nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 affiliations: "Fred Hutch, Seattle, USA; Biozentrum, Basel, Switzerland; CZI, CA, USA"
 date: "2020 March 13"
 dataset: "https://nextstrain.org/ncov/2020-03-13?d=map&legend=closed"
-abstract:"Questo report usa dati genomici pubblicamente condivisi per ricostruire la diffusione di COVID-19.
+abstract: "Questo report usa dati genomici pubblicamente condivisi per ricostruire la diffusione di COVID-19.
 Questi report sono aggiornati settimanalmente"
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->